dianGrigorov/dianGrigorov/README.md

 ### :technologist: About Me :

-:telescope:I’m studying for Software Enginer in SoftUni.
+:telescope:I study software engineering in SoftUni.

 :zap: In my free time, I like to go fishing and bike riding.